-If you’re a fan of heat and bold flavors, these spicy wontons are about to become your new obsession.
+If you’re a fan of medium heat and bold flavors, these copycat Din Tai Fung spicy wontons will become your new obsession.

 Inspired by the cult-favorite Din Tai Fung restaurant's spicy wontons, this easy version brings all the fiery, savory flavor straight to your kitchen in just 15 minutes.